Unwin Company Principals

 Mr. Johnson is President of Unwin Company.
 He is an industry leader in the development and dissemination of risk analysis methods and risk management strategies.
 For over 40 years, Mr. Johnson has helped clients analyze risks, prioritize risk reduction options, develop corporate technical safety programs, train process hazard analysis team leaders, and estimate potential fire/explosion/toxic release consequences.

 Mr. Johnson is a fellow of the American Institute of Chemical Engineers (AIChE) and an emeritus member of the Area 11a Committee, which programs the annual AIChE Loss Prevention Symposium.
-He is also the 2019 Chair of the Global Congress on Process Safety, the world's largest gathering of process safety practitioners from industry, government, and academia.
+He was also the 2019 Chair of the Global Congress on Process Safety, the world's largest gathering of process safety practitioners from industry, government, and academia.

 Mr. Johnson is a long-time member of the AIChE Safety and Chemical Engineering Education (SACHE) Committee, which promotes process safety in undergraduate chemical engineering programs.
 Mr. Johnson has also taught chemical process safety in the chemical engineering departments at The Ohio State University and the University of Cincinnati, and has authored eLearning courses on chemical reactivity hazards, safeguards, HAZOP Studies, and Layer of Protection Analysis.